Tell your loved one's story through your gift to RIT, just like Hope Drummond '91.

 An irrevocable donation of cash, marketable securities or other appreciated property is made to RIT, and in turn, the university pays a fixed amount annually to one or two income recipients (called "annuitants") for life.
 The annuitant is often the donor, but could also be a spouse, parent, other family member, or friend.
 When the annuitant passes, the funds remaining go to RIT.

 Interested in additional income for you or a loved one?
-Contact RIT's Office of Planned Giving for more information.
+Contact RIT University Advancement for more information.

 "It's gratifying to know that my gift helped make the new Lobozzo Alumni House a reality.
 It's a wonderful example of RIT's commitment to both